We Digitized Every Format

 Quality Factor #1– Expanding your options

 Every album is unique and each photo in it was curated with care.
 Someone took the time to select each image, where its place was and what order it goes in.
 Perhaps a family member even took the time to scrawl captions of who, where and what the photos are of, adding ticket stubs and postcards in the mix.
 Here at EverPresent we offer the option to choose to preserve as little or as much as you want.
 Whether you just want the scans to save the individual images from your pages, or you want to preserve the full album in its entirety with viewable captions in each name of the computer files, we provide personalized customizable options for each of our clients.
 As with every project in any media that we digitize, we will always make sure that your memories end up in the same condition as we received them.
 So, even if we have to remove pictures from sleeves, sticky pages, or photo corners, you can rest assured that each image will end up back in its rightful place.

 Quality Factor #2– Scanning Equipment

 Overhead Scanners – Overhead scanner set-ups work by incorporating camera technology with overhead rigs that capture images from above.
-This technology makes it ideal for extra large items such as fold out newspapers, large albums, and full page scans.
+This technology makes it ideal for extra-large items such as unfolded newspapers, large albums, and full-page scans.
 This is the primary technology used to scan most types of albums.
 Each of these rigs cost upwards of tens of thousands of dollars to create.

-Feed Scanners – Sleeve albums in good enough condition (generally newer 4×6 prints) to allow the removal of images tend to go to our feed scanners.
-These batch style scanners individually take in an image to scan allowing for quick digitizing without compromising quality.
-We use Kodak technology and each of our stations created to equip this includes pieces of equipment worth over $20,000.
+Feed Scanners – Sleeve albums in good enough condition (generally newer 4×6 prints) that allow the removal of photographs tend to go to our feed scanners.
+These batch-style scanners individually take in an image to scan allowing for quick digitizing without compromising quality.
+We use Kodak technology and each of our stations created to equip this includes pieces of equipment worth more than $20,000 a piece.

 Quality Factor #3 – Organization and Additional Services